Aycharles/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script prints hello world
 This script prints a confused smiley
-This script displays the content of a file
+This script displays the content of a fie
+This script displays the content of /etc/passwd /etc/hosts